Kevinolee1/Domain-URL-Investigation/README.md

     Press ctrl+s to save

-Go to PowerShell to test the domain by typing python main.py and press enter Then type example.com and press enter
+Go to PowerShell to test the domain by typing python main.py and press enter Then type example.com and press enter for enter IOC to investigate:
 You should get

 SOC IOC Investigation Tool